Asymptotic equivalence of non-parametric regression with spherical regressors and Gaussian white noise: Abstract

 \section{Abstract}

-The notion of spherical $t$-designs, introduced in the seminal paper \cite{Delsarte1977Spherical}, has attracted interest in various areas of mathematics over the past decades.
-In this work, we consider spherical $t$-designs as the set of sampling points in non-parametric regression on spheres of arbitrary dimension.
-We show that the fixed design regression experiments defined this way are asymptotically equivalent, in the sense of Le Cam, to a sequence of Gaussian white noise experiments as the sample size tends to infinity.
-More precisely, global asymptotic equivalence is established for both Sobolev and Besov balls on the sphere.
-These results provide further support for the use of spherical $t$-designs as sampling points in non-parametric regression with spherical regressors.
+We study the asymptotic behaviour of both spherical $t$-designs and random uniform designs as the set of sampling points in non-parametric regression with spherical regressors of arbitrary dimension.
+We show that the corresponding regression experiments are asymptotically equivalent, in the sense of Le Cam, to the same sequence of Gaussian white noise experiments as the sample size tends to infinity.
+More precisely, global asymptotic equivalence is established over spherical Sobolev balls (for both the fixed and the random uniform design case) and over spherical Besov balls (for the fixed design case).
+Matching non-equivalence results demonstrate that the imposed smoothness assumptions are essentially sharp.